omakoleg/typescript-practices/docs/pages/language/replace-class.md

 Within function you could define any other scoped functions, they will remain private.

-This approach also useful because `this` is not used and all problems related to it disappear.

 ```ts
 const buildDatabaseAdapter = (databaseName: string): DbAdapter => {
   const realDatabaseConnector = {} as any;